Djihads80/MojavatarsBlender/README.md

 ![image](https://github.com/user-attachments/assets/53ecf938-8193-4f01-9db5-b64938973d03)

-In their shader node setup, you can change their color to the skin's hair/hat/head texture color or anything relative to that as this controls the color of the reflected objects which are not visable in the final render
+In their shader node setup, you can change their color to the skin's hair/hat/head texture color or anything relative to that, as this controls the color of the reflected objects which are not visable in the final render
 `you can use Ctrl+F to find where the nodes are if you can't see them!`

 ![image](https://github.com/user-attachments/assets/edc7c713-6289-4665-bde3-7e835fd710c6)

-## After all of that, you are done 🎉🎉🎉
+## After all that, you are done 🎉🎉🎉
 you can press F12 to start rendering your Mojavatar!

 after the render finishes, make sure to save it